-Based on this summary of the science, the STAP offered planning guidance for adapting to sea-level rise, storm surge, and changes in annual and extreme precipitation.
+Based on this summary of the science, the STAP offered planning guidance for adapting to storm surge, sea-level rise, and changes in annual and extreme precipitation.
 This guidance is summarized in Section 5.2.

-&lt;sup>III For the purposes of this report, "extreme precipitation" is defined as the largest one percent of daily events in a year.
+iii For the purposes of this report, "extreme precipitation" is defined as the largest one percent of daily events in a year.
 This definition comes from the 2014 National Climate Assessment, however many other valid definitions of the term "extreme precipitation" exist.